karthik192000/resilient-payments-demo/README.md

 ---
 ## 🐳 Containerizing the Payments Switch WireMock Server

-The **Payments Switch WireMock Server** can be easily containerized using Docker for local testing or integration with other services.
+The Payments Switch WireMock server is hosted on **WireMock Cloud**.
+However, for local testing,integration with other services or customization, you can containerize and run it using Docker.

+You can follow the steps below to build and run the WireMock server in a Docker container.
 ### 🧱 Step 1.
 Build the Docker image

 From the `payments-switch` module directory, run the following command to build the image: